-We have admired the work of San Diego based photographer, Jamie Street, for quite some time now.
-From her beautiful portraiture of families and babies to her prints that evoke activism - she has an "all-knowing" approach to living simply and comfortably with her family in Southern California.
+From her beautiful portraiture of families and babies to her prints that evoke activism - Jamie Street has an admirable approach to living simply and comfortably with her family in Southern California.
 She let us in on her family's little secret to self-care and here's a hint: it requires living life very, very fully.

 Our shop muse, Georgia O'Keeffe epitomized our ethos of self-care for strength and creativity.
 How important is self-care for supporting your creativity?